If you intend to work your way through this article, go here for the version-controlled source.

 nnoremap <C-P> :FuzzyGitFiles<CR>

-Avoid the bad habit of using a fuzzy finder to switch between a handful of files. :h mark-motions
+Additionally, avoid the bad habit of using a fuzzy finder to switch between a handful of files. :h mark-motions for the most straightforward way to accomplish that in Vim.

 The Usual Suspects

 There are several Tim Pope plugins that could qualify as “the usual suspects”.
 These are so common that it’s all-but taken for granted that you have them installed.
+Some form of vim-easymotion is also common, so common that the behavior is usually implemented in browser and editor “Vim modes”.
+I use easyjump.vim.

 # -------- the usual suspects